Top 10 Most Feared Supervillains

 A symbiote who takes over people's minds.
 He has an offspring...

-Carnage Carnage (Cletus Kassidy) is a fictional supervillain appearing in American comic books published by Marvel Comics, usually as an enemy of Spider-Man.
-He appeared for the first time in The Amazing Spider-Man #361.
+Carnage Carnage (Cletus Kasady) is a fictional supervillain appearing in American comic books published by Marvel Comics, usually as an enemy of Spider-Man.
+He first appeared in The Amazing Spider-Man #361 in April 1992.
+Carnage is the offspring of the Venom symbiote and is infamous for his violent, homicidal... read more

 Carnage is a sociopathic serial killer given the powers of Spider-Man on steroids.
 He should be second after Scarecrow.